 A while back, the fine folks at Wavestorm sent over a few Taquitos for some experimentation (find your own here) (update: Wavestorm has also released an 8′ kids paddleboard, which should work just as well for modifications.
 Find it here).
+If the Taquito is hard to find, this CBC option would work in a pinch.
 This is part one of my board shaping adventures.

 I plan on making a few different shapes, but I wanted to start with something I could use nearly year-round.
 I generally like the float of the Taquito, and the rockered nose has done well for me.
 I wanted to keep most of the width in the back, while not going quite to a mini-simmons design.
 I also wanted to lose a little bit of the length without sacrificing too much volume.
 Finally, the single center fin wasn’t doing a lot for me; I liked the options and sprightliness of a thruster setup.
 So, I had a plan.